alessandrozamberletti/sp500-forecaster/README.md

 # sp500-forecaster

-* For a given stock, predict if the mean close price for the next 30 days will be higher/lower than the past 30 days mean close price.
+Predict if the next 30 days mean close price of a certain stock will be higher/lower than it was during the past 30 days.
-* Prediction are generated using IEX OHLCV data from the past 144 days.
-* The classifier is trained using IEX OHLCV data from S&P500 listed companies.

 <p align="center">
   <img src="./res/create.gif" alt="margi" width="550" height="375"/>